 Also sleep deprivation can be caused – not just by alcohol – but also by cannabis.
 Much like the alcoholic hangover, a lack of sleep can add to the effects.
 According to a Penn Medicine Study, cannabis can lead to a less deep sleep, and thus sleep deprivation.

 The truth is, if you’ve ever consumed quite a bit of weed in an evening, you’ll know that the next day isn’t exactly what it would be if you hadn’t.
 There’s a slight difference.
 Sometimes it’s a bit more than slight.
 Although it might not feel as harsh as an alcoholic hangover, it would be hard to claim that a weed hangover didn’t exist at all.
 We need to delve into exactly what that feeling is.
+And perhaps you’ll decide that it’s time to partially cut down on smoking weed.

 What Is A Weed Hangover?